-Collaborative robots (cobots) are created for working directly alongside humans.
-Their applications are different from traditional industrial robots, which are generally kept away from human workers.
-As long as cobots remain safe to operate around humans, they may become a staple feature of the future economy.
+Collaborative robots (cobots) are created to work alongside humans directly.
+Their applications are different from traditional robots, which are generally kept away from human workers.
+As long as cobot technology remains safe to operate around humans, they may become a staple feature of the future economy.

 Image Credit: genkur/Shutterstock.com

-The advent of cobots has blurred the boundary between human and robot workers, enabling the two to work together collaboratively.
-This means that industries looking to employ some robot assistance can do so with a much greater degree of flexibility than ever before.
+The advent of collaborative robots has blurred the boundary between human and robot workers in production environments, enabling the two to work together collaboratively.
+This means that industries looking to employ some assistance through cobot technology can do so with a much greater degree of flexibility than ever before.

-Cobots that are easy to use and intuitive to work alongside safely are already providing the power for this new way of working.
-Just as the regimented Fordist factories of the 1950s were driven by the first industrial robots – rigid, stationary, “dumb” machines – so will the dynamic manufacturing of the 21st century be driven by smart, moving, flexible cobots.
+Collaborative robots that are easy to use and intuitive to work alongside safely are already providing the power for this new way of working.
+Just as the regimented Fordist factories of the 1950s were driven by the first industrial robots – rigid, stationary, “dumb” machines – so will the dynamic manufacturing of the 21st century be driven by smart, moving, flexible cobot technologies.

 A Brief History of Cobot Technology

-Cobots were invented by Northwestern University professors J. Edward Colgate and Michael Peshkin in 1996.
+Collaborative robots were invented by Northwestern University professors J. Edward Colgate and Michael Peshkin in 1996.
 A General Motors Foundation research grant sought out a way for robots or robot-like equipment to safely team up with human workers, spurring the pair’s innovation.
-This is somewhat symmetrical; a similar General Motors initiative led to the development of the first industrial robots in the 1940s.
+This is somewhat symmetrical; a similar General Motors initiative led to development of the first industrial robots in the 1940s.

 Colgate and Peshkin’s 1997 US patent, “Cobots” characterized “an apparatus and method for direct physical interaction between a person and a general-purpose manipulator controlled by a computer.”

-There was no internal source of motive power in the first cobots to ensure safety for human workers.
+There was no internal source of motive power in the first cobot technologies to ensure safety for human workers.
 Instead, motive power was provided by the human operator.
-The cobot enabled computers to control motion by redirecting or steering a payload in a way that was designed to support the human worker.
+The collaborative robot enabled computers to control motion by redirecting or steering a payload in a way that was designed to support the human worker.

 Cobots are used in many applications, providing information in public spaces, transporting materials in buildings, automating unergonomic tasks in the industry (like heavy lifting), or working on production and assembly lines.

-The International Federation of Robotics (IFR) defines four levels of collaboration:
+The International Federation of Robotics (IFR) defines four levels of collaboration in cobot technologies:

 “1.
 Coexistence: Human and robot work alongside each other without a fence, but with no shared workspace.